groundhoggwp/holler-box/readme.txt

 Easily announce a sale, webinar, new article, email opt-in, and lots more.

-Choose between a notification box and a banner, add your message and customize.
 Use our smart filter system to show to the right visitor at the right time.

 Keep track of who has seen your messages and how well they are working, so you can tweak and improve.

+See live demos at the <a href="http://hollerwp.com/" target="_blank">Holler Box website</a>.

 ## What can you do with it?